intel/rohd-website/docs/_blog/2023-12-14-combinational-ssa.md

 ### Example 3

-Let's take a look at the third example as well, which only had one incrementer.
+Let's take a look at the third example as well, which only had one incrementor.
 Originally in ROHD,

 ```dart
 final inc = IncrModule(intermediate);